rust-lang/surveys/surveys/micro/2025-06-compiler-performance.md

 - On a remote or cloud server
 - Other (open response)

-### Which compilation workflows are the most important to you?
+### Which development workflows limit your productivity?

-Please rate how important are the following compilation workflows to you, and how much do you currently struggle with their performance currently.
+Please rate how much do you struggle with compiler performance in the following development workflows.

 Type: matrix (optional)

 Workflows:

-- Unoptimized rebuild (change code, rebuild without optimizations)
+- Unoptimized rebuilds (change code, rebuild without optimizations)
-- Optimized rebuild (change code, rebuild with optimizations)
+- Optimized rebuilds (change code, rebuild with optimizations)
-- Workspace rebuild (change a crate which causes multiple other crates in your workspace to be rebuilt)
+- Workspace rebuilds (change a crate which causes multiple other crates in your workspace to be rebuilt)
-- Clean unoptimized build (build a crate graph from scratch)
+- Clean unoptimized builds (build a crate graph from scratch)
-- Clean optimized build (build a crate graph from scratch)
+- Clean optimized builds (build a crate graph from scratch)
-- Build in a CI workflow
+- CI (Continuous Integration) builds
+- Docker builds

 Priority:

-- Not so important for me
-- Important, compile times are acceptable for me
+- Big problem for me
+- Could be improved, but does not limit me
-- Important, compile times are a blocker for me
+- Not an issue for me at all

-### Do you have any other Rust development workflow that you would like to mention?
+### Do you have any other Rust development workflows that you would like to mention?

 Type: open response (optional)